 Of course, the only constant in my gear setup is change.
 I don’t like that.
 I prefer finding and sticking with the same gear & software as long as possible.
 But after using an iPad as a laptop replacement for almost two years, I am using a laptop again.
 It's not what you think.
 At least, it’s not what you think if you think the iPad was not a suitable laptop replacement for everyday business use.
 It can be, depending on your circumstances, of course.

 It's because Apple no longer cares about the professional creative.
-And a one line quote from Tim Cook about caring about the creative pro at a press conference doesn't change that.
-I base this on what Apple has been doing over the last three to four years, I wouldn't be surprised if Apple releases an "Apple Watch Pro" or an extended keyboard for the iPad Pro as “proof” of their commitment to the pro market.
+And no, a one line quote from Tim Cook about caring about the creative pro at a press conference doesn't change that.
+I am basing this on what Apple has been doing over the last three to four years.
+More accurately, I am basing this on what Apple has not been doing over the past three to four years.
+I wouldn't be surprised if Apple releases an "Apple Watch Pro" or an extended keyboard for the iPad Pro as “proof” of their commitment to the pro market.

 I've more than done my share as a loyal Apple consumer by using their software and hardware over the years.
 I've been an Apple user for over 25 years.
 Shout out to the Apple II and Performa veterans!
 While I've used multiple platforms simultaneously in the past, I've exclusively used Apple software and hardware for the last decade.
 Heck, I was using Pages, Keynote and Numbers exclusively instead of Google Docs or Microsoft Office for four years.
 That was no small feat.
 It was terribly inefficient - always converting from one format to another in order to function with the rest of the world.
 I can only assume I was one of just a few dozen non-Apple employees who were actually that dedicated to the Apple office suite for that long.